mydrive/mydrive.github.io/posts/shellshock.md

 We continue to proactively monitor our suppliers and vendors for issues arising from Shellshock and otherwise.

-We do not believe any action is required needed by our customers.
+We do not believe any action is required from our customers.